Gettin' Sandy on St. Augustine Beach

 - Games (Velcro Ball & Mitt, horseshoes, soccer ball or football, etc.)

 - Sandcastle making toys

-- Cooler full of fresh fruit, snacks and beverages (including the oh-so-essential water)
+- A cooler full of fresh fruit, snacks, and beverages (including the oh-so-essential water)

 There are a few stores right by the beach if you're missing any of the above.
 Sunshine Shop is a great place to grab some new swimwear or flip flops.
 If you're looking for a boogie board and some sand toys on the cheaper side, stop into Alvin's Island — you can even pick up a gift for your pet sitter or a souvenir for yourself while you're there.